ISI-MIP/attrici/README.md

 ## Idea
 Counterfactual climate is a hypothetical climate in a world without climate change.
 For impact models, such climate should stay as close as possible to the observed past, as we aim to compare impact events of the past (for which we have data) to the events in the counterfactual.
 The difference is a proxy for the impact of climate change.
+We run the following steps:

 1. We approximate the change in past climate through a model with three parts.
 Long-term trend, an ever-repeating yearly cycle, and a trend in the yearly cycle.
 Trends are induced by global mean temperature change.
 We use a Bayesian approach to estimate all parameters of the model and their dependencies at once, here implemented through pymc3.
 Yearly cycle and trend in yearly cycles are approximated through a finite number of modes, which are periodic in the year.
 The parameter distributions tell us which part of changes in the variables can be explained through global mean temperature as a direct driver.